Jean de Vivonne: First war of religion and the 'long peace'

 During the first French War of Religion he participated in the only major field battle of the war at the royal victory of Dreux in December 1562.

 With the Ottoman Empire putting Malta to siege in 1565, certain French seigneurs rushed to join the defence of the island bastion.
 In this they were responding to a call for aid from the grand master Valette.
 Among those joining the defenders on the walls were the sons of maréchal de Brissac, and maréchal de Strozzi, and Saint-Gouard.
 In total around 300 French gentleman and 800 soldiers would arrive at Malta.
 They would however, only arrive after the siege had ended.
 Nevertheless, the Ottoman government was greatly perturbed at this development, and Catherine sought to sooth their anger through condemning those nobles who had rushed to join the defence of Malta and banishing those who had made the journey.
 This punishment was however aimed at seeing them return to France.

 Second and third war of religion

 Saint-Gouard fought in the major engagement of the battle of Saint-Denis during the second French War of Religion.
-During this battle the Connétable de France (Constable of France) Montmorency was killed.
+During this battle the Constable of France Montmorency was killed.

-In the short peace between the second and third French civil wars, Saint-Gouard undertook his first diplomatic mission when he was made an extraordinary ambassador to Spanish Nederland.
+In the short peace between the second and third French civil wars, Saint-Gouard undertook his first diplomatic mission when he was made an extraordinary ambassador to the Spanish Netherlands.

 Saint-Gouard was involved in all the major battles of the third French War of Religion.
 He fought at the royal victory of Jarnac in 1568 at which the Protestant prince de Condé was executed.
 At the royal victory of Moncontour in 1569 he was seriously injured.

 Saint-Gouard was entrusted with the military responsibility of being capitaine de cinquante hommes d'armes des ordonnances du roi (captain of 50 men-at-arms in the royal ordinance company).